keshav0306/keshav0306.github.io/about.markdown

 ---

 # Blog
 Welcome to my blog!
-Here are some of my recent posts:
+I plan to write blogs on interesting papers that I have read for strengthening my own understanding and for others:

 <ul>
   {% for post in site.posts %}